dfelinto/blender-manual/manual/addons/rigging/rigify/metarigs.rst

 This allows changing the rest position of the root bone, assigning a custom widget, or adding custom properties to the bone.

-The custom root bone must use the :ref:`basic.raw_copy <rigify.rigs.basic.raw_copy>` sub-rig type, either explicitly or implicitly by not selecting any type.
+The custom root bone must have no parent, and use the :ref:`basic.raw_copy <rigify.rigs.basic.raw_copy>` sub-rig type or none.

 Layers, Bone Groups & Selection Sets